top of page

 A concrete interlocking paver is one type of paver.
 This special type of paver, also known as a segmental paver, has emerged over the last few decades as a very popular alternative to brick, clay or concrete slabs.

 Segmental pavers have been used for thousands of years.
 The Romans built roads with them that are still there, but it was not until the mid-1940s that pavers began to be produced out of concrete.
 It started in the Netherlands where all the roads are made to be flexible because the country is below sea level and the ground shifts, moves and sinks.
 Poured concrete is not an option because it will crack.
-Individual units placed in sand perform far better than concrete.
+Individual units placed on aggregate perform far better than concrete.
 Before the paver was made from concrete, either natural stone or a clay product was used.
 The first concrete pavers were shaped just like a brick, 4” by 8” and they were called Holland Stones and still are today.
 These units turned out to be economical to produce and were exceedingly strong.

 bottom of page